 People and organizations I regularly support.

-- Marbridge, a non-profit residential community in Austin, TX supporting adults with cognitive disabilities.
+- Marbridge, a non-profit residential community in Austin, TX supporting adults with intellectual and developmental disabilities.

 - The Arc of the Capital Area, a nonprofit organization committed to empowering Central Texans with intellectual and developmental disabilities and their families through compassionate case management and innovative programs.